+What border enforcement measures are available to halt the import and export of infringing goods?
 Can activities that take place outside the country of registration support a charge of infringement or dilution?

-Russian law enforcement authorities can deal with infringements committed within the territory of the Russian Federation only.
-However, the existing border protection mechanisms, such as the IP Customs Register, allow for prevention of the unauthorised importation of goods into Russia.
-Note that there is also the Eurasian Economic Union between Russia, Kazakhstan, Belarus, Armenia and Kyrgyzstan within which no customs borders exist and the goods may flow from one country of the Union to another without customs control.
-With this in mind, registration (obtaining a legal protection) of the trademark and its recording in the local IP Customs Registers is advisable.
+The Russian law enforcement authorities can deal with infringements committed within the territory of the Russian Federation only.
+However, the existing border protection mechanisms, such as the Customs IP Register, allow for prevention of the unauthorised importation of goods into Russia.
+There is also the Eurasian Economic Union between Russia, Kazakhstan, Belarus, Armenia and Kyrgyzstan, within which no customs borders exist and the goods may flow from one country of the Union to another without customs control.
+With this in mind, registration (obtaining a legal protection) of the trademark and its recordal in the local Customs IP Registers is advisable.

-23 Discovery
+Discovery